aws/karpenter-provider-aws/website/content/en/preview/concepts/_index.md

 * **Group-less node provisioning**: Karpenter manages each instance directly, without use of additional orchestration mechanisms like node groups.
 This enables it to retry in milliseconds instead of minutes when capacity is unavailable.
 It also allows Karpenter to leverage diverse instance types, availability zones, and purchase options without the creation of hundreds of node groups.

-* **Scheduling enforcement**: Cluster autoscaler doesn’t bind pods to the nodes it creates.
-Instead, it relies on the kube-scheduler to make the same scheduling decision after the node has come online.
-A node that Karpenter launches has its pods bound immediately.
-The kubelet doesn't have to wait for the scheduler or for the node to become ready.
-It can start preparing the container runtime immediately, including pre-pulling the image.
-This can save seconds off of node startup latency.

 ## Application developer